yeti/manticore-iosviewfactory/README.md

 * Static navigation between view-controllers using their names
 * Dynamic navigation between view-controllers using the history stack

-##Basic Usage
+##Getting started : basic usage

 ###### Import
-Importing `ManticoreViewFactory.h` will provide your file with all the necessary classes.
+Wherever you are using Manticore, importing `ManticoreViewFactory.h` will provide your file with all the necessary classes.

     #import "ManticoreViewFactory.h"

+###### Create your View-Controllers : Sub-class MCSectionViewController or MCViewController

+Here, we will create one section with two views.
+The section has to sub-class MCSectionViewController and the view has to sub-class MCViewController.
+Create these classes with their .xib associated.

+    // Section1VC.h
+    @interface Section1VC : MCSectionViewController
+    @end

+    // View1VC.h
+    @interface View1VC : MCViewController
+    @end

+    // View2VC.h
+    @interface View2VC : MCViewController
+    @end

 ###### Initialize
 You will then need to **register** your activities (all your Manticore View-Controllers).
 We suggest doing this initialization process somewhere in `application:didFinishLaunchingWithOptions:` :

+    #import "ManticoreViewFactory.h"

     // Get the MCViewFactory singleton instance :
     MCViewFactory *factory = [MCViewFactory sharedFactory];

-    // Register all your Manticore View-Controllers
+    // Register all your Manticore View-Controllers (we have three here) [factory registerView:@"Section1VC"];
-    [factory registerView:@"YourMCSectionViewControllers"];
+    [factory registerView:@"View1VC"];
-    [factory registerView:@"YourMCViewControllers"];
+    [factory registerView:@"View2VC"];

     // the following two lines are optional : built-in activities will show instead.
     [factory registerView:VIEW_BUILTIN_MAIN];  // comment this line out if you don't create MCMainViewController.xib and subclass MCMainViewController